geogardenclub/geogardenclub_ai_playground/README.md

 The sample app is pretty cool because it provides a nice illustration of several important concepts:

 1. How to choose and initialize a Gemini model in Flutter, using the (currently recommended) Firebase VertexAI interface.
 2. How to implement a UI in Flutter for displaying a chat session between a user and the Gemini model.
+This includes preventing the user from initiating another request while the model is still working on the previous request.
 3. How to use several important Gemini interaction modalities, including text only, text plus images, text plus Firebase Storage files, and text plus a "Gemini Function Call" (which is the way you get Gemini models to interact with external APIs).

 ## Installation